Side effects of radiotherapy

 Diarrhoea is a common side effect of radiotherapy to the abdomen or pelvic area.
 It usually starts a few days after treatment begins and gradually gets worse as treatment continues.
 Medication is available.

 After your treatment has finished, diarrhoea should disappear within a few weeks.
-You should tell your doctor if your symptoms have not improved after a few weeks or if you notice any blood in your stools (faeces).
+You should tell your doctor if your symptoms haven't improved after a few weeks or if you notice any blood in your stools (faeces).

 Hair loss is a common side effect of radiotherapy to your head or neck.
-Unlike chemotherapy, radiotherapy will only cause hair loss in the area being treated.
+Unlike chemotherapy, radiotherapy only causes hair loss in the area being treated.

 Many people find losing their hair distressing and difficult to cope with.
-Talk to your family and friends about how you are feeling so they can support you.
+Talk to your family and friends about how you're feeling so they can support you.
 Your treatment team may also be able to offer advice.

 After a few weeks of finishing treatment, your hair should start to grow back.
 In some cases, the hair grows back a different colour or texture to how it was before.